micro-webapps/micro-webapps/README.md

 Using the [Nulecule](https://github.com/projectatomic/nulecule/) specification and its reference implementation - [The atomicapp project](https://github.com/projectatomic/atomicapp).
 It is possible to use micro-webapps for development, packaging and deployment of fully modular and self-contained web applications.

-The developer of the web application can create single Docker image, which will deploy the application on all container environments and let the deployer to easily decide on which URI the web-application should be running.
-In the end of deployment, the deployer has fully working web-application without the need to touch the web application's the frontend's configuration file.
+The developer of the web application can create single Docker image, which will deploy the application on all container environments and let the deployer to easily decide on which URI the web application should be running.
+In the end of deployment, the deployer has fully working web application without the need to touch the web application's or the frontend's configuration file.

 ## Nulecule examples

 - [Owncloud](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/owncloud) - Example showing the Owncloud web application using the micro-webapps and Nulecule.
+- [Wordpress](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/wordpress) - Example showing the Wordpress web application using the micro-webapps and Nulecule.

 # Microwebapps without Nulecule